spatialtopology/spacetop.github.io/_pages/about.md

 ---
 permalink: /
 title: "In an ideal world, experiments are well documented...
-Let's make that happen"
+Let's make that happen!"
 excerpt: "About me"
 author_profile: true
 redirect_from: